Plunge Saws

 6. Weight and Ergonomics

-A well-balanced, lightweight plunge saw with ergonomic handles reduces fatigue during extended use.
-Choose a model with comfortable grips for better control, especially for precision tasks.
+A well-balanced, lightweight plunge saw with ergonomic handles reduces fatigue during extended use and improves control.

 What Types of Blades Can Plunge Saws Use?

-Laminate and Veneer Blade Designed to minimize splintering on laminate and veneered surfaces, providing a fine edge.
-Laminate and Veneer Blade Image
+Laminate and Veneer Blade Designed to minimise splintering on laminate and veneered surfaces.
+Laminate Blade

 Essential Accessories for Plunge Saws